awesome-algorand/awesome-algorand/.github/docs/EIPs.md

+> This resource is auto indexed by AwesomeAlgo, all credits to EIPs, for more details refer to https://github.com/ethereum/EIPs

+---

 # Ethereum Improvement Proposals (EIPs)

 The goal of the EIP project is to standardize and provide high-quality documentation for Ethereum itself and conventions built upon it.
 This repository tracks past and ongoing improvements to Ethereum in the form of Ethereum Improvement Proposals (EIPs).
 [EIP-1](https://eips.ethereum.org/EIPS/eip-1) governs how EIPs are published.